 What are the symptoms?

-Many people with glaucoma suffer from high pressure inside the eye and, if you have this, it can be a risk factor for glaucoma.
-However, unfortunately for many people, to the point where you start to lose vision, there are very few symptoms: in fact, it is estimated that up to 50% of people in developed countries do not know they have it during the early stages .
+Many people with glaucoma suffer from high pressure inside the eye, and if you have this, it can be a risk factor for glaucoma.
+However, unfortunately for many people, there are very few symptoms to the point where you start to lose vision.
+It is estimated that up to 50% of people in developed countries do not know they have it during the early stages.

-What is scary with glaucoma is that you can have it but not be aware of it, by the time you realize that something is wrong in your vision, the damage is already done.
-Then you can prevent it from getting worse but you can not recover your previous vision.
+What is scary with glaucoma is that you can have it but not be aware of it; by the time you realize that something is wrong in your vision, the damage is already done.
+Then you can prevent it from getting worse, but you can not recover your previous image.

 What are the causes of primary congenital glaucoma?

 Most cases of primary congenital glaucoma occur sporadically.
-However, some cases are genetic and, therefore, inherited.
+However, some patients are genetic and, therefore, inherited.
 In these cases, genetic testing of the parents and siblings of the affected child can be considered.

 What are the primary signs of congenital glaucoma?

-The high eye pressure can exert a very strong touch on the wall of the eye and cause expansion.
-The eye may appear enlarged.
+High eye pressure can exert a firm touch on the wall of the eye and cause expansion.
+The watch may appear enlarged.
 This is called Buftalmos.
 The cornea (the transparent front layer of the eye) can also become cloudy and appear whitish gray.

 When should someone seek medical attention for primary congenital glaucoma?

 Any child suspected of having glaucoma should be seen as soon as possible by an ophthalmologist.
-The sooner the diagnosis is made and the treatment is started, the greater the chances of preventing permanent loss of vision.
-The initial eye examination is done in the office, and additional tests can be performed in an operating room under sedation, if warranted.
+The sooner the diagnosis is made and the treatment is started, the greater the chances of preventing permanent vision loss.
+The initial eye examination is done in the office, and additional tests can be performed in an operating room under sedation if warranted.

 What tests and tests do health professionals use to diagnose primary congenital glaucoma?

-Depending on the age of the child and the level of cooperation, part of the examination can be done in the office.
-In babies, the test is often less challenging if it is done when the baby is relaxed or sleepy, such as during feeding or soon after.
+Depending on the child’s age and the level of cooperation, part of the examination can be done in the office.
+In babies, the test is often less challenging if done when the baby is relaxed or sleepy, such as during feeding or soon after.

 In most cases, additional tests and tests should be performed under sedation or anesthesia, and arrangements can be made to treat them at the time of diagnosis.

 The ophthalmologist begins by asking caregivers about the duration of the child’s symptoms and any known family history of glaucoma or other eye disorders.
-The following tests are performed in the office and / or in the operating room:
+The following tests are performed in the office and the operating room:

-- Refraction is measured : this is a measure of myopia, hyperopia or astigmatism.
-In PCG, high eye pressure can cause myopia (myopia) as a result of an increase in eye length and astigmatism as a result of scarring or swelling of the cornea.
+- Refraction is measured: this is a measure of myopia, hyperopia, or astigmatism.
+In PCG, high eye pressure can cause myopia (myopia) due to an increase in eye length and astigmatism as a result of scarring or swelling of the cornea.

-- Tonometry to measure the pressure of the eye : this measure of the size of the eye determines if it is enlarged (Buftalmos).
-The diameter of the cornea is measured using gauges, and the length of the eye is measured using an ultrasound.
+- Tonometry to measure the eye’s pressure: this measure of the size of the eye determines if it is enlarged (Buftalmos).
+The diameter of the cornea is measured using gauges, and the length of the eye is calculated using an ultrasound.

-Examination of the cornea checks for cloudiness and small cuts in the posterior layer (called Haab striae) that sometimes occur when the cornea is stretched under high eye pressure.
+Examination of the cornea checks for cloudiness and minor cuts in the posterior layer (called Haab striae) that sometimes occur when the cornea is stretched under high eye pressure.

-- You can also make a measure of the thickness of the cornea ( pachymetry ).
+- You can also measure the thickness of the cornea ( pachymetry ).

-- Direct visualization of the trabecular network : it is called gonioscopy and it is done with contact lenses and special mirrors.
-This test is important in determining whether the angles (the area where the trabecular meshwork is located) are open, narrowed or closed, and whether there are other conditions, such as scar tissue in the angle.
+- Direct visualization of the trabecular network is called gonioscopy, and it is done with contact lenses and unique mirrors.
+This test is essential in determining whether the angles (the area where the trabecular meshwork is located) are open, narrowed, or closed and whether there are other conditions, such as scar tissue in the angle.

 - The optic nerves are carefully examined : (using ophthalmoscopy) to detect signs of glaucomatous optic nerve damage.
 This may require dilating the students to ensure adequate vision.

-- Photographs of the fundus of the eye : which are images of the optic nerve, can be taken for future references and comparisons.
+- Photographs of the fundus of the eye: which are images of the optic nerve, can be taken for future reference and comparisons.

 What is the treatment for primary congenital glaucoma?